iypetrov/terraform-provider-gitsync-e2e-test/values/values.md

 # Title

-Name is bar and replicas are 2
+Name is foo and replicas are 2